-Drug traffic is a pervasive phenomenon, in Latin America and beyond.
-The sociological study of drug traffic faces a number of challenges, chiefly among many the clandestine nature of the practices studied and the diversity of discourses produced by variegated actors (media, police, the judiciary).
+The sociological study of drug traffic faces a number of challenges, chiefly among many the clandestine nature of the practices studied and the diversity of discourses produced by a wealth of actors (media, police, the judiciary).
 The links between politics and drug traffic can be studied from a twofold standpoint: first, the ways in which drug traffic transforms the relations of domination, dependence, and social control at the scale of specific territories; second the production of anti-drug policies by transnational networks of security professionals, experts, and politicians.

 The transformations of the state’s position towards the paramilitary militias followed a completely different path.
 While the criminal background of most of their leaders provided a basis for their categorization as criminal groups, this criminalization was long-time inconsequential.
 Their categorization as drug traffickers did not, per se, create an obstacle for their underground collaboration with the military.
 Criminalization only became a problem with the engagement of negotiations between the government and paramilitary militias in 2003.
 The dichotomy between political offenders and ordinary criminals posed a veritable quagmire for paramilitary leaders.
 The government’s strategy was to hold that these categories were blur and undifferentiated, and that paramilitaries were not more criminal that the rebels.
 Paramilitary militias, on their part, deployed a great wealth of efforts to correspond to the image of a politically motivated group.
 However, they met a successful opposition led by congress members, but also high ranking officials of the judiciary, to reinstate a clear-cut differentiation between crime and armed politics.